 - The Silver Market fundamentals are pointing to a perfect storm in the future as reliable past supplies can’t be counted on in the future.

 - Most of the physical silver investment is held in tight hands.

 - The disintegrating Energy Industry is the most critical factor and the UNKNOWN fundamental that will impact the value of silver in the future.

-Of the three key factors above, the third one (the UNKNOWN Disintegrating Energy Industry) will impact the future value of the silver the most.
+Of the three key factors above, the third one (the UNKNOWN Disintegrating Energy Industry) will impact the future value of silver the most.
 However, most of the individuals in the precious metals community are still unaware of how energy will affect the silver price and market in the future.
-Instead, many in the Alternative Media continue to focus the silver market in regards to the economic and financial industry.
+Instead, many in the Alternative Media continue to focus on the silver market regarding the economic and financial industry.

 I will be putting out some articles shortly showing just how bad the situation in the U.S. and Global Oil industry has become.
-When the U.S. and Global Oil Industry really starts to disintegrate, it will destroy the value of most Stocks, Bonds and Real Estate.
-Thus, the precious metals, especially silver…. will experience a price rise never witnessed before in history.
+When the U.S. and Global Oil Industry starts to disintegrate, it will destroy the value of most Stocks, Bonds, and Real Estate.
+Thus, precious metals, especially silver…. will experience a price rise never witnessed before in history.